DataDog/datadog-operator/docs/datadog_monitor.md

     For additional examples, see [examples/datadog-monitor](../examples/datadogmonitor).
 Note that only metric alerts, query alerts, and service checks are supported.
    - Note: By default the Operator only watches its own `namespace`, so it will manage any `DatadogAgent` and `DatadogMonitor` objects within its own `namespace`.
 So you should deploy your Datadog objects in the same `namespace` as the Operator.
-   - If you'd like to deploy your DatadogMonitors in a different `namespace`, than you will need to configure the Operator [`watchNamespaces`][8] section with these additional `namespaces`:
+   - If you'd like to deploy your DatadogMonitors in a different `namespace`, then you will need to configure the Operator [`watchNamespaces`][8] section with these additional `namespaces`:

    ```
    (...)